masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ##### Synchronous:
 In javascript code within the synchronous calls, all the work is done line by line one after another.
 The first task is executed then the second task is executed, no matter how much time one task will take.
 When one thread is locked, the thread following it in line is blocked.
 After escaping from block, execution will start for the next instruction.
-Look at this two illustrations below.
+Look at this two illustrations belows.
 ```javascript
     // example 1
     const func1 = () => {